github/docs/content/communities/using-templates-to-encourage-useful-issues-and-pull-requests/creating-a-pull-request-template-for-your-repository.md

   - /articles/creating-a-pull-request-template-for-your-repository
   - /github/building-a-strong-community/creating-a-pull-request-template-for-your-repository
 versions:
+  fpt: '*'
-  free-pro-team: '*'
+  ghes: '*'
-  enterprise-server: '*'
+  ghae: '*'
-  github-ae: '*'
+  ghec: '*'
 topics:
   - Community
+shortTitle: Create a PR template
 ---

 For more information, see "[About issue and pull request templates](/articles/about-issue-and-pull-request-templates)."

 You can create a *PULL_REQUEST_TEMPLATE/* subdirectory in any of the supported folders to contain multiple pull request templates, and use the `template` query parameter to specify the template that will fill the pull request body.
-For more information, see "[About automation for issues and pull requests with query parameters](/articles/about-automation-for-issues-and-pull-requests-with-query-parameters)."
+For more information, see "[Using query parameters to create a pull request](/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/using-query-parameters-to-create-a-pull-request)."

-{% if currentVersion == "free-pro-team@latest" or enterpriseServerVersions contains currentVersion %}
+{% ifversion fpt or ghes or ghec %}

-You can create default pull request templates for your organization{% if currentVersion == "free-pro-team@latest" or currentVersion ver_gt "enterprise-server@2.19" %} or user account{% endif %}.
+You can create default pull request templates for your organization{% ifversion fpt or ghes or ghec %} or personal account{% endif %}.
 For more information, see "[Creating a default community health file](/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file)."

 {% endif %}

-### Adding a pull request template
+## Adding a pull request template

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.files.add-file %}